 - Natural hazards, such as earthquakes, tsunamis, volcanic eruptions, hurricanes, wild fires, and floods remain a major cause of fatalities and economic losses worldwide.
 An improved scientific understanding of geologic hazards will reduce future losses through better forecasts of their occurrence and magnitude.

 - Energy and mineral resources are critical to society and to national security and have positive impacts on local, national, and international economies and quality of life.
 These resources are often costly and difficult to find, and new generations of geoscientists need the tools and expertise to discover them.
-In addition, management of their extraction, use, and residue disposal requires a scientific approach that will maximize the derived benefits and minimize the negative effects.
-Improved scientific understanding of these resources allows for their better management and utilization while at the same time considering economic and environmental issues.
-This is particularly significant because shifting resource demands often reframe our knowledge as new research–enabling technologies become available.
+Management of their extraction, use, and residue requires a scientific approach that will maximize the derived benefits and minimize the negative effects.

-- The availability and quality of surface water and groundwater are vital to the well being of both society and ecosystems.
-Greater scientific understanding of these critical resources—and communication of new insights by GSA Position Statement – Public Investment in Earth Science Research 2 geoscientists in formats useful to decision makers—is necessary to ensure adequate water resources for the future.
+- The availability and quality of surface water and groundwater are vital to the well-being of both society and ecosystems.
+Greater scientific understanding of these critical resources—and communication of new insights by geoscientists in formats useful to decision makers—is necessary to ensure adequate water resources for the future.

 - Forecasting the outcomes of human interactions with Earth’s natural systems, including climate change, is limited by an incomplete understanding of geologic and environmental processes.
 Improved understanding of these processes in Earth’s history increases confidence in the ability to predict future states and enhance the prospects for mitigating or reversing adverse impacts to the planet and its inhabitants.

 - The increasing global population requires a sustainable infrastructure and environment in which to thrive.
-The design and engineering of future civil construction such as roads, bridges, power plants, utilities, and waste management facilities, to name a few, necessitates a greater scientific understanding of geologic processes.
+The design and engineering of future civil construction, such as roads, bridges, power plants, utilities, and waste management facilities, to name a few, necessitates a greater scientific understanding of geologic processes.
 This is especially relevant in regions prone to natural hazards.
-An improved understanding of the dynamics of terrestrial forces will profoundly enhance the security, reliability and effectiveness of critical infrastructure as well as mitigate potential environmental liabilities.
+An improved understanding of the dynamics of terrestrial forces will enhance the security, reliability, and effectiveness of critical infrastructure as well as mitigate potential environmental liabilities.

-Significant increases in earth science research investments will help us meet challenges posed by human interactions with Earth’s natural system in order to help sustain these natural systems and the economy.
-Public investment in earth science research and education should come from national, state, and local government sources and support mission-driven government agencies as well as academic research.
-Policy makers are increasingly aware of the importance of earth science research to the future of our nation, states, municipalities, and industry.
-Ironically, the need for this information comes at a time of reduced funding for earth science research by many private companies and government agencies, and many state and federal programs supporting earth science endeavors have been eliminated.
+Significant increases in earth-science research investments will help us meet challenges posed by the human impact on Earth’s natural systems.
+Public investment in earth-science research and education should come from national, state, and local government sources and support mission-driven government agencies as well as academic research.
+Policy makers must be made aware of the importance of earth-science research to the future of our nation, states, municipalities, and industry.
+Ironically, the need for this information comes at a time of reduced funding for earth-science research by many private companies and government agencies, and many state and federal programs supporting earth-science endeavors have been reduced or eliminated.

-- The Geological Society of America supports strong and growing public investments in earth science research and education at all levels of government.
-Current public investments in earth science research are not sufficient.
-Increased funding is needed to meet significant challenges posed by human interactions with Earth’s natural systems, to ensure economic vitality, and to sustain an overall high quality of life for Earth’s inhabitants.
+- The Geological Society of America supports strong and growing public investments in earth-science research and education at all levels of government.
+Current public investments in earth-science research are not sufficient.
+Increased funding is needed to meet the significant challenges posed by human interactions with Earth’s natural systems, to ensure economic vitality, and to sustain an overall high quality of life for Earth’s inhabitants.

 About the Geological Society of America

-The Geological Society of America, founded in 1888, is a scientific society with over 24,000 members from academia, government, and industry in more than 90 countries.
+The Geological Society of America, founded in 1888, is a scientific society with over 26,000 members from academia, government, and industry in 115 countries.
 Through its meetings, publications, and programs, GSA advances the geosciences, enhances the professional growth of its members, and promotes the geosciences in the service of humankind.
-GSA encourages cooperative research among earth, life, planetary, and social scientists, fosters public dialogue on geoscience issues, and supports all levels of earth science education.
-Inquiries about the GSA or this position statement should be directed to GSA’s Director for Geoscience Policy, Kasey White, at +1-202-669-0466 or
+GSA encourages cooperative research among Earth, life, planetary, and social scientists, fosters public dialogue on geoscience issues, and supports all levels of earth-science education.
+Inquiries about the GSA or this position statement should be directed to GSA’s Director for Geoscience Policy, Kasey S. White, at +1-202-669-0466 or .